RetroReversing/retroReversing/categories/consoles/Saturn.md

 ---
 # Sega Saturn Hardware
+If you're interested in reverse engineering software for the Sega Saturn gaming console, it's crucial to have a solid understanding of the hardware that powers it.
+By comprehending the inner workings of the Saturn hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+This section of our guide will provide you with comprehensive information and resources on the hardware of the Sega Saturn, including retail, prototype, and development hardware.

 ## Retail Sega Saturn hardware
 When the Saturn was launched it brought incredible processing power into the home with two SH2 processors.
 The hardware was state of the art but also very complex and hard to program but exploring how it was developed is a facinating topic.